Exact Null Controllability of Non-Autonomous Conformable Fractional Semi-Linear Systems with Nonlocal Conditions: Application

-Hence, when $\gamma =\frac{T}{T + 1}$, equation (\ref{eq:14}) remains valid.
-Consequently, the linear system described by equation (\ref{eq:13}) demonstrates complete null controllability over the interval $[0, T]$.
-Therefore, Theorem [\ref{Theorem:1}] says that the system shown in equation (\ref{eq:12}) is exactly null controllable over the range $[0, T]$, as long as the condition in inequality (\ref{eq:8}) is true.
+Thus, setting $\gamma = \frac{T - \zeta}{(T - \zeta) + 1}$ ensures that inequality (\ref{eq:14}) holds.
+As a result, the system represented by Equation (\ref{eq:13}) is exactly null controllable on the interval $[\zeta, T]$.
+By Theorem \ref{Theorem:1}, this implies that the system described by Equation (\ref{eq:12}) also achieves exact null controllability over the same interval, provided the condition stated in inequality (\ref{eq:8}) is fulfilled.